 As you can see, literally every aspect of our lives affects vibration—so it’s easy to begin making changes that will improve yours.
 Just apply this one rule: When faced with a decision—whether it’s about what to eat, what products to buy, or even what you want to do with your spare time—choose the “organic” option: the one that’s as pure, natural, and true to who you are as possible.
 If you can do that, you’ll be on your way to higher vibrational energy and better health.

-Want to learn more about how you can live a high-vibrational life?
-Sign up for my free e-newsletter for tips, advice, and product recommendations.
-And be on the lookout for my new High Vibrational Living e-Book, coming very soon to HeartMD!
+Want to learn more about how you can live a high-vibration life?
+Read my new High Vibration Living Ebook!

 *Using a cutting edge imaging technique, MIT researchers actually demonstrated this with red blood cells.
 In unhealthy cells, which were depleted of ATP, the researchers measured a 20 percent decrease in vibrational frequency, as compared to the healthy cells.
 They also noted that when ATP was reintroduced, cell vibration increased back to normal.